oracle-samples/oci-data-science-ai-samples/ai-quick-actions/model-deployment-tips.md

 For multi-modal inference, refer the page [Multimodal Model Tips](multimodal-models-tips.md) for an example to access `v1/chat/completions` endpoint.

 ### Using Java (with streaming)

+**Note:** For streaming, a different endpoint should be used: `/predictWithResponseStream`.
+You can find more details in the official documentation [here](https://docs.oracle.com/en-us/iaas/Content/data-science/using/model-dep-invoke.htm).

 ```java
 /**